 Both the Food Bank and WTFB Mid County qualify as a tax-exempt organizations under Section 501(c)(3) of the Internal Revenue Code and, therefore, has no provision for federal income taxes.
 In addition, the IRS has determined that both organizations are not to be a "private foundation" within the meaning of Section 509(a) of the Internal Revenue Code.
-There was no taxable unrelated business income for 2022 or 2021.
+There was no taxable unrelated business income for 2023 or 2022.
 The Organizations' Forms 990, Return of Organization Exempt from Income Tax are subject to examination by the IRS, generally for three years after they are filed.
-There were no examinations during 2022 or 2021 and are none in progress through the date of this report.
+There were no examinations during 2023 or 2022 and none in progress through the date of this report.